Once in a blue stream: Detection of recent star formation in the NGC 7241 stellar stream with MEGARA: Discussion

-The obtained negative velocity of $-233$~km\,s$^{-1}$ is consistent with that expected for an accidental foreground Milky Way star.
-To explore this further, we make a simple estimate of the velocity range expected in this line-of-sight using the SDSS DR16 spectra archive \citep{2020ApJS..249....3A}.
-Within a 30~arcmin cone around the object, there are $\sim$ 50 stars with observed SDSS spectra.
-Their heliocentric velocities range from $-560$ to $+125$ with a median value of $-54$ and a standard deviation of $89$~km\,s$^{-1}$, estimated by the median absolute deviation.
-The star velocity distribution shows the second peak near $-200$~km\,s$^{-1}$ and 8 of 50 stars have velocity less than $-230$~km\,s$^{-1}$.
-Thus, we conclude that our object has a radial velocity which is typical for Galactic halo stars and cannot be the core of this stellar stream.

-The broad-band photometry of {\it STREAM-CORE} (see Tab.~\ref{tab:1}) shows that it would have an absolute magnitude of M$_{g}\sim$ -10 at the distance of NGC~7241.
-We also find that its color is bluer than that of the stream, as expected from the emission only observed in this region in the MEGARA spectra (see Fig.~\ref{fig:2}, center panel).
-Due to the systemic radial velocity of {\it STREAM-CORE} region is 1548.58$\pm$1.80\,km\,s$^{-1}$, we conclude that this over-density is likely the actual progenitor of the stream, which is undergoing a current episode of induced star formation by the tidal interaction with the NGC~7241 or its foreground dwarf companion.
-Obviously, the presence of gas in the progenitor of the stream is essential to form new stars.
-Furthermore, gas can only remain gravitationally bound to the progenitor if its potential well is deep enough when it passes through the halo of the main galaxy (i.e., the more massive the satellites are, the more likely they can trigger star formation), and/or, the main galaxy is not massive enough to pull the gas out of the satellite by ram-pressure stripping \citep{DekelBirnboim2006,RocaFabrega2019}, which is not the case in NGC 7241.
-This suggests that the {\it STREAM-CORE} cannot be a globular cluster, since those have no gas and are low mass systems, but probably the main body of an accreted dwarf satellite.
+The second bright source we detected close to the stream's geometrical center is the {\it STREAM-CORE}.
+From our broad-band photometry (see Tab.~\ref{tab:1}) we obtained that it would have an absolute magnitude of M$_{g}\sim$ -10 at the distance of NGC~7241.
+We also find that its color is bluer than that of the stream, as expected from the emission only observed in this region in the MEGARA spectra (see discussion in Sec.~\ref{sec:radvel} and Fig.~\ref{fig:2}, center panel).
+In Sec.~\ref{sec:radvel} we showed that the systemic radial velocity of {\it STREAM-CORE} region is 1547.92$\pm$1.65\,km\,s$^{-1}$ (from H$\beta$ in emission), this value is similar to the one of both, the NGC~7241 and its {\it DWARF-COMPANION}, so it is not a strong statement to assume that the {\it STREAM-CORE} is somehow related with those systems.
+In addition, the shape of the stream around the position of the {\it STREAM-CORE} (see Fig.~\ref{fig:3}, upper panel) resembles the typical structure of a tidally stripped dwarf galaxy \citep[see e.g.,][]{Wang22}.
+Its location in the geometrical center of the stream, radial velocity, color, and shape allows us to conclude that this over-density is likely the actual progenitor of the stream, which is undergoing a current episode of induced star formation by the tidal interaction with the NGC~7241 or its foreground dwarf companion.
+Obviously, the presence of gas in the progenitor of the stream is essential to form new stars, this suggest {\it STREAM-CORE} cannot be a typical globular cluster, since those have no gas, but probably the main body of an accreted dwarf satellite.